 The Greek word for “comfort” means to call alongside to help.
 The Holy Spirit does this for us; He is our Paraclete or Helper (Jn 16:7).
 God strengthens, helps, and sovereignly becomes our Advocate.

 God’s comfort is not sympathy.
 Sympathy without content is sentimentalism.
-Unadulterated sympathy undermines a person dealing with their problems.
+Unadulterated sympathy undermines a person’s dealing with his problems.
 We need strength, not the placation of feelings.

 The word “all” occurs three times in this section: “all comfort” here; “in all our tribulation” in verse 4; and “any trouble” in verse 4 again.
 There is no gap in God’s sovereign care of the believer.
-There is nothing that He neglects in caring for the believer or provide.
+There is nothing that He neglects in caring or providing for the believer.

 We experience God’s comfort most in tribulation.

 No one is exempt from trouble, whether you are rich, famous, or educated.
 Everyone must go through painful situations in life.
 Affliction is part of God’s plan for the believer in a sinful world.
 Our future in heaven is a different story.

 Paul’s prayers were not perfunctory.
 He did not mindlessly pray when he addressed God.
 He was conscious clearly of who God was and what He did for the believer.
 To pray correctly, a person must understand doctrine, especially the doctrine of God.
 We must understand who He is and what He did.

 God meets two of our greatest needs with two great qualities (mercy, comfort).
 God involves Himself in the direct action of comfort and mercy.
 He sovereignly intervenes in the trials of believers.
 We engage with this action of God by claiming His promises.